This article has links to products and services we recommend, which we may make a commission from.

 Taking a cooking class in Luang Prabang was one of the highlights of the trip.
 We learned to make a variety of local dishes, including jaew, a dipping sauce and main staple in Laos food.

 Through travel, we expand and grow.
-We gain exposure to new cultures while learning in a very experiential manner.
-Travel broadens our perspectives about the world.
+We gain exposure to new cultures while learning in a very immersive manner.

-We travel because we love meeting people from different horizons and cultures.
+We travel because we love meeting people from other cultures and with different perspectives.

-One of the best ways we get to meet people is through food.
-We have found that food opens up dialogue and gives us a common language.
+One of the best ways we get to meet locals is through food.
+We find food opens up dialogue and gives us a common language.

 Our curiosity around food often sparks conversations with locals.